alefragnani/vscode-project-manager/README.md

 * `Project Manager: Edit Project` Edit your projects manually (`projects.json`)
 * `Project Manager: List Projects to Open` List all saved/detected projects and pick one
 * `Project Manager: List Projects to Open in New Window` List all saved/detected projects and pick one to be opened in New Window
-* `Project Manager: Refresh Projects` Refresh the cached projects
+* `Project Manager: Filter Projects by Tag` Filter the Favorite projects by selected tags

 ## Manage your projects